Skip to content

 Installation

 There are two supported ways to install the Critter Stack AI Skills.
+Both go through the AgentSkills CLI (agentskills-cli), a .NET global tool.
 Pick whichever matches how JasperFx Software granted you access:

-• Option A — Private GitHub repository — direct git clone access to jasperfx/ai-skills.
+• Option B: Private GitHub repository (support contract only): direct git clone access to jasperfx/ai-skills.
+Available exclusively to customers with an active JasperFx Support Plan.
 Preferred for teams who want to pin a specific commit, audit the skills before deployment, or review changes via PR before rolling out.

-Both paths end with the same npx skills add command that registers the skills into Claude Code.
+Both paths end with the same agentskills-cli add command that registers the skills into your agent.

 Prerequisites